Maflend/Maflend/README.md

-### Hi there 👋 My name is Maxim and I love programming.
+### Hi there 👋 When bad things happen, exceptions get thrown.
+When exceptions get thrown, people die.

 <!--
 **Maflend/Maflend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.